James Wolfe Ripley

 James Wolfe Ripley (December 10, 1794 – March 16, 1870) was an American soldier who served as a brigadier general in the Union Army during the Civil War.
 In 1861, he was selected to be the 5th Chief of Ordnance for the United States Army Ordnance Department.
-In the early days of the war, he was instrumental in not modernizing the artillery's ordnance.
+In the early days of the war, he was instrumental in rifling and modernizing the artillery's ordnance.
 Additionally, Ripley also delayed the introduction of repeating firearms, particularly the Gatling gun and the Spencer rifle, into U.S. arsenals, an act that has been widely criticized by later historians.

 Biography

 Ripley was born in Windham County, Connecticut.
 He graduated at West Point in 1814, was commissioned second lieutenant of artillery, and took part in the defense of Sacketts Harbor.
 In 1817–18 he served under Jackson during the Seminole War and the invasion of Florida as a first lieutenant.
 He was promoted to captain in 1825.

 In 1832–1833, Ripley commanded the Federal forces in Charleston harbor at the time of the nullification movement in South Carolina.
 He was promoted to major of ordnance in 1838.
 He commanded the Kennebec Arsenal between 1833 and 1842.

 He then became superintendent of the Springfield Armory (1842–1854), regarded by some historians as "Ripley's Monument."
 Here he improved the buildings and grounds, increased production while reducing costs, and was instrumental in developing the 1855 model .58 caliber rifled musket which was later to be the principal weapon for Union infantrymen during the Civil War.
 He was unpopular in some quarters because of his insistence that Army regulations be followed and abuses in the workplace be curbed, but he received consistent support from his superiors because of his outstanding accomplishments.

 In 1854 he was transferred to the Watertown Arsenal as commandant of the facility, with the rank of lieutenant colonel.
 Then he was chief of ordnance of the Pacific Coast Department and inspector of arsenals.

 With the outbreak of the Civil War in early 1861, Ripley was promoted to colonel (April) and brigadier general (August) and appointed as the 5th Chief of Ordnance of the United States Army.
-As the Federal forces then had no heavy rifled cannon, he immediately ordered the conversion of old smoothbores and the manufacture of Parrott guns.
+As the Federal forces then had no heavy rifled cannon, he immediately ordered the conversion of old smoothbores and the manufacture of Parrott guns, which were cheaper than producing new smoothbore bronze guns.
 He also ordered the sale of 5,000 old Hall's carbine rifles, which were later resold at a tremendous profit to John C. Frémont, much to Ripley's consternation.